bradtumy/trader-go/README.md

+Sure, here is an updated version of the README with some sample curl commands for the available APIs:

+---

 # Trader-Go

 Trader-Go is a web application that interacts with a MySQL database to manage stock trading data.
 This README provides instructions for setting up and running the project, including building Docker containers, initializing the database, and configuring SSL/TLS.